bradfrost/atomic-design/chapter-3.md

 ### Pattern Lab isn't…
 - a UI framework like Bootstrap or Foundation.
-- language, library, or style dependent.
+- language-, library-, or style-dependent.
 - a replacement for a content management system.

 Let's walk through these points, starting with the term *static site generator*.
-Static site generator tools take in some source code & assets, compile them, and spit plain-ol' HTML, CSS, and JavaScript out the other end. **Pattern Lab takes source code – namely patterns – and compiles those patterns into a functional front-end UI inside a pattern library shell**.
+Static site generator tools take in some source code and assets, compile them, and spit out plain ol' HTML, CSS, and JavaScript at the other end. **Pattern Lab takes source code – namely patterns – and compiles those patterns into a functional front-end UI inside a pattern library shell**.

 So what does Pattern Lab look like out of the box?
 Drumroll, please.

 {% include figure.html src="../images/content/pattern-lab-default.png" caption="The default Pattern Lab dashboard.
 What it lacks in good looks, it makes up for in utility." %}

 Not a terribly inspiring design, eh?
-Believe it or not, this minimal (one may even say "lack of") design is deliberate.
-To avoid incorrect classification as a UI framework like Bootstrap, the design is deliberately stripped down so no one would mistakenly use Pattern Lab's demo UI as suggested styles.
-Pattern Lab doesn't give you any answers as to how to design or architect your front-end code; *you have to do all that work yourself.* The look & feel, naming conventions, syntax, structure, libraries, and scripts you choose to use to create your UI is entirely up to you.
-Heck, you can even use UI frameworks like Bootstrap within Pattern Lab.
+Believe it or not, this minimal (one might even say _lack of_) design is deliberate.
+To avoid incorrect classification as a UI framework like Bootstrap, the design is deliberately stripped down so no one would mistakenly take Pattern Lab's demo UI for suggested styles.
+Pattern Lab doesn't give you any answers as to how to design or architect your front-end code—*you have to do all that work yourself*.
+The look and feel, naming conventions, syntax, structure, libraries, and scripts you choose to use to create your UI is entirely up to you.
+Heck, you can even use UI frameworks like Bootstrap _within_ Pattern Lab.
 Pattern Lab is just there to help stitch everything together.

 As a technical aside, Pattern Lab uses PHP as the engine that stitches patterns together and generates the pattern library.
-However, you don't need to be a PHP wizard to use Pattern Lab any more than you have to know how to build an internal combustion engine in order to drive a car.
-Moreover, your final website doesn't have to be built with PHP in order to use the tool, as Pattern Lab's output is backend-agnostic HTML, CSS, and JavaScript.
+However, you don't need to be a PHP wizard to use Pattern Lab any more than you have to know how to build an internal combustion engine to drive a car.
+Moreover, your final website doesn't have to be built with PHP to use the tool, as Pattern Lab's output is backend-agnostic HTML, CSS, and JavaScript.
 But if you're one of those cool kids who thinks using a PHP-based tool will somehow ruin your reputation, there's also a [Node.js version](https://github.com/pattern-lab/patternlab-node) thanks to web developer [Brian Muenzenmeyer](http://www.brianmuenzenmeyer.com/).

 If that all sounded like gibberish to you, don't worry.
-This chapter focuses on the over-arching features and principles behind Pattern Lab rather than going too far down the technical rabbit hole.
-You can check out [Pattern Lab's documentation](http://patternlab.io/docs/index.html) to dive into the nitty gritty.
+This chapter focuses on the overarching features and principles behind Pattern Lab rather than going too far down the technical rabbit hole.
+You can check out [Pattern Lab's documentation](http://patternlab.io/docs/index.html) to dive into the nitty-gritty.

 ## Building atomic design systems with Pattern Lab
-In order to understand the core concept behind Pattern Lab, you need to understand Russian nesting dolls.
+To understand the core concept behind Pattern Lab, you need to understand [[Russian nesting dolls]].

-{% include figure.html src="../images/content/russian-nesting-dolls.jpg" caption="Russian nesting dolls. <a href='https://www.flickr.com/photos/tromal/6901848291/'>via Flickr user Tromal</a>" %}
+{% include figure.html src="../images/content/russian-nesting-dolls.jpg" caption="Russian nesting dolls. <a href='https://www.flickr.com/photos/tromal/6901848291/'>Via Flickr user Tromal</a>" %}

-Matryoshka dolls, also known as Russian nesting dolls, are beautifully-carved hollow wooden dolls of increasing size that are placed one inside the other.
+Matryoshka dolls (also known as Russian nesting dolls) are beautifully carved hollow wooden dolls of increasing size that are placed inside one another.
 Patterns in Pattern Lab operate in a similar manner: the smallest patterns (atoms) are included inside bigger patterns (molecules), which are included in even bigger patterns (organisms), which are in turn included in even bigger patterns (templates).

-Constructing UIs in this manner helps keeps things [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself), which is a long-standing computer science principle that stands for "Don't Repeat Yourself."
+Constructing UIs in this manner helps keep things [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself), which is a long-standing computer science principle that stands for "don't repeat yourself."
 Make a change to a pattern, and anywhere that pattern is employed will magically update with those changes.
 This saves an extraordinary amount of time and grief, and certainly beats the pants off sifting through hundreds of Photoshop documents for every instance of a pattern just to make a simple change.

-To make this happen Pattern Lab uses the *include* feature of [Mustache](https://mustache.github.io/), a logic-less templating language.
+To make this happen Pattern Lab uses the *include* feature of [Mustache](https://mustache.github.io/), a logicless templating language.
 Here's what a Mustache include looks like:

 <pre>
 <code>